ettoreciarcia/personal-website-hugo/content/posts/13-conference-month.md

 In the same month, I also had the opportunity to speak at the Linux Day in Benevento on October 28th.

-In this article, I'll try to summarize these days, discussing some of the talks I attended and what I was able to take away from the
+In this article, I'll try to summarize these days, discussing some of the talks I attended and what I was able to take away from the insightful discussions and presentations.

 ## Container Day